 The price of the contract is determined through fair price discovery between the buyer and the seller.
-Exchanges, usually, do not play any role in the price determination unless there is some dispute.
+Exchanges usually do not play any role in the price determination unless there is some dispute.

 It is not that relevant usually.
-Quality refers to the specifications of the commodity such as the commodity might be from a specific region and so on.
+Quality refers to the specifications of the commodity, such as the commodity might be from a specific region and so on.

-Exchange decides the delivery date of each contract along with the method and place.
+Exchange decides the delivery date of each contract, along with the method and place.
 There would be some contracts that are settled through financial payments rather than physical delivery.

 What Commodities Are Traded?

-Initially, in the 19th century, the exchanges were in use for trading agricultural products such as wheat, corn, cattle.
+Initially, in the 19th century, the exchanges were in use for trading agricultural products such as wheat, corn, and cattle.
 Today, commodity markets have evolved and offered a wider range of products.